 Logan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Logan is a village of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Logan who work in management occupations (17.92%), community and social services (14.15%), and teaching (13.21%).

-The citizens of Logan are slightly less educated than the national average of 21.84% for the average city or town: 14.52% of adults in Logan have a bachelor's degree or advanced degree
+The percentage of adults in Logan with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.52% of adults in Logan have a bachelor's degree or advanced degree.

 The per capita income in Logan in 2022 was $22,906, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $91,624 for a family of four.
 However, Logan contains both very wealthy and poor people as well.